Why Does the Peugeot 1.2 Puretech Fail So Often?

 GT Automotive Parts

 At GT Automotive we stock the parts relevant to the 1.2 Puretech, including Piston Rings exceeding OE quality.
 We are partnered with Riken, the world leading manufacturer of Piston Rings with a focus on advanced technology and innovative engineering.
+We have also just introduced the wet belt, adding to our growing range of timing belt kits.

 To enquire more on our parts contact us today.